noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 (You're a douchebag.)

-......shut up there, airhead Goddess.
+...shut up there, airhead Goddess.
 Why is it that you're throwing a counter punch just when people are being solemn to themselves?
 Please don't shatter the words I just said about everyone I met being kind.